App Engine and Services

-Each service consists of source code and a configuration file.
+Each service consists of source code and the configuration file.
 The files used by a service represent a version of the service.
 When you deploy a service, you always deploy a specific version of the service.
 Having versions for each of your services allows you to roll back with a single click in the GCP Console, or to use traffic splitting to gradually increase traffic to the newly deployed version of a service.

 Each service and each version must have a name.
 Choose a unique name for each service and each version.
 Don't reuse names between services and versions.

 While running, a particular version will have one or more instances.
 App Engine by default scales the number of instances running up and down to match the load, thus providing consistent performance for your app at all times while minimizing idle instances and thus reducing cost.

 The diagram below illustrates the hierarchy of a running App Engine application: